cellux/rpi-buildroot/README.md

 # (must be at this location, the buildroot config refers to it)
 mkdir $HOME/.buildroot

-# create a temp directory for this build (may be anywhere)
+# create a temp directory for build (may be anywhere)
 mkdir -p /tmp/buildroot
 cd /tmp/buildroot